Terms and conditions

 Insurance

 You should be appropriately insured for illness, accident, emergency evacuation from the mountains (recommended), and civil liability.
-I also recommend that you conclude a cancellation insurance for your trip.
+I also strongly recommend that you conclude a cancellation insurance for your trip.

-As legally required, I have a professional civil liability insurance covering amounts up to CHF 5 million.
+As legally required, I have a professional civil liability insurance covering amounts up to CHF 10 million.

 Payment